Justaregularcoder/alx-pre_course/0x01-git/README.md

-THis is another non-empty readme file
+This is the second readme file